Super-Protocol/docs/docs/cli/commands/orders/replenish-deposit.md

 ## Example

-The following command adds 3 TEE tokens to the deposit of the order with ID 1312:
+The following command adds 3 SPPI tokens to the deposit of the order with ID 1312:

 ```
 ./spctl orders replenish-deposit 1312 3